 Dwelling on your trip while at home removes you from the present moment, and delays the opportunity for you to be investing in bigger and better things.

-Here are some ways you can practice healthy reflection after your world tour:
+Here are some ways you can practice healthy reflection after your gap year travel:

-•Introduce a “gap year tradition” to your family (say a gratitude at dinner or take a family member out for a cup of chai – what is something you did on your gap year that you miss?
+- Introduce a “gap year tradition” to your family (say a gratitude at dinner or take a family member out for a cup of chai – what’s something you did on your gap year that you miss?
 Chances are you can make it happen at home.)

-•Target what exactly you are missing about being abroad and try to cultivate that feeling in a new way.
+- Pinpoint exactly you’re missing about being abroad and try to cultivate that feeling in a new way.
 Miss trying new foods?
 Visit an ethnic restaurant you haven’t been to.
 Miss creating things with your hands?
 Start a DIY project.
 Miss seeing new places?
 Walk around your nearest city until you’re lost.

 Expanding Comfort Zones

 When I’m on a train in a foreign country, the unknown excites me.
-When I’m home and have to make “big life decisions,” the unknown absolutely terrifies me.
+But when I’m home and have to make “big life decisions,” the unknown absolutely terrifies me.

 One of the hardest things I had to do when I got home from my trip was face an ex-boyfriend.
 I had no idea what to expect.
 Everything in me wanted to avoid this uncomfortable situation.
 Being in close proximity to him at my summer job forced me to further process my buried resentment and bring closure to a stressful part of my life.
 This small step in personal development opened up one of the greatest summers of my life.